WJER: Origins of WJER

 Jeremiah E. Reeves, for which WJER is named, was a member of one of the most influential families in Tuscarawas County, starting several major industries, banks and hotels in the Dover-New Philadelphia area.
 After his death in 1920, the Reeves family continued the leadership traditions begun by Jeremiah.

 Following World War II, the United States government saw the need to increase radio reach to citizens in rural as well as urban population centers, and many new AM stations were created.
 Jeremiah's daughter, Agnes (Reeves) Greer, filed for ownership of a new radio station for Dover, Ohio and was granted the license in 1949.
 As a tribute to her father, she requested the call letters for the station that were her father's initials, Jeremiah E. Reeves, or "JER".

 On Wednesday, February 22, 1950 at 6 a.m., WJER Radio began broadcasting operations in the present studio facility at 646 Boulevard, a parcel of land that was part of the Reeves family estate.
-The 175-foot "original" tower was erected on land with 5 miles of copper wire buried beneath its surface.
+The 175-foot "original" tower was erected on land with five miles of copper wire buried beneath its surface.

-WJER-FM was granted a license and began broadcasting in 1969 at 101.7.
+WJER-FM was granted a license and began broadcasting in 1969 on 101.7.
 Originally, the FM station programmed "beautiful music" and was popular in doctor's offices and in elevators.
 As time went by WJER put more emphasis on the FM station, going "live" full-time by 1992.
-Both stations were locally-owned by Gary Petricola until 2003, when he sold them to Clear Channel Communications.
-Petricola, however, continued to operate both 101.7 FM and 1450 AM in a reverse LMA with Clear Channel.
+Both stations were locally owned by Gary Petricola until 2003, when he sold them to Clear Channel Communications.
+Petricola, however, continued to operate WJER-AM-FM in a reverse LMA with Clear Channel.

-In 2006 Petricola's WJER Radio LLC later repurchased the AM from Clear Channel for $200,000.
+In 2006, Petricola's WJER Radio, LLC later repurchased the AM from Clear Channel for $200,000.

 Relocation of the FM signal

 On April 14, 2006, the Federal Communications Commission approved Clear Channel's request to move WJER-FM's community of license to North Canton, Ohio.
 The new location allowed the station to increase its power from 3,000 watts ERP to 6,000 watts ERP after the move.

 In a gradual process, the stations began simulcasting for most of the broadcast day, a process which completed in December 2006.

 WJER-FM signed off on December 27, and the license was transferred to North Canton, Ohio under the new callsign WHOF the next day.
-WJER (AM) continued to broadcast the original Dover/New Philadelphia-based programming.
+WJER continued to broadcast the original Dover/New Philadelphia-based programming.

 Clear Channel signed on WHOF as adult contemporary-formatted "My 101.7" serving the Akron/Canton area on January 16, 2007.

+Effective June 1, 2022, WJER and translator W265DL were sold to Kevin Gray's WJER, LLC for $300,000.
+The station was sold again in June 2024 to WTUZ Radio, Inc., owner of WTUZ, for an undisclosed amount.

 Sports

-WJER is the local affiliate for the following teams: